rvaiya/warpd/warpd.1.md

 <option>: <value>

+Options which take one or more keys may optionally be unset using the value "unbind".

 ## RULES

 - Options which expect one or more keys may be specified multiple times, in which case all accepted mappings are interchangeable.